top of page

 Resistance Training

-Exercise Physiologists can help you learn how to optimize your lifestyle, including diet and exercise choices, to control blood glucose levels, prevent complications, and improve overall well-being.
-At MOVE we have a range of structured classes that include both aerobic and strength-based activities so you can be assured you are completing targeted exercises for your body and condition.
+At MOVE we offer a range of private and group classes that include both aerobic and strength-based activities so you can be assured you are completing targeted exercises for your body and condition.

 References: